espadrine/sc/doc/Readme.md

   the contents of the request and places the username and password as strings in those fields.

+An `Ask` instance is provided as an extra parameter to `server.route ( pattern, function ( query, path, end, ask ) )` (see the start of section "Diving In"), and as a parameter in each function of the server's stack `function ( ask, next )`
+(see the start of section "The stack").

 Additionally, you can set the mime type of the response with `ask.mime('text/plain')`, for instance.